tanvir-basi/r-pennystocks-Classifier/README.md

 The text of posts were also prepared for language procesing by disposing of punctuation, digits, links, double spaces and tabs.

 ### Algorithims
+We first lemmatized the texts of each post with Spark NLP, an extension package which provides a pre-trained NLP model in order to extract features.